2011 Samoan general election: Background

 Eleven opposition MPs from the SDUP and independents formed the Tautua Samoa Party in 2008 to provide parliamentary opposition to the HRPP.
 Nine members of parliament subsequently aligned themselves with the new party.
 However, in 2009, speaker of parliament, Tolofuaivalelei Falemoe Leiʻataua, declared their seats vacant and ordered by-elections to take place.
 The speaker argued the TSP members had broken parliamentary protocol by joining a new party during the legislative session.
 But the Supreme Court later ruled the speaker's decision to be unlawful, cancelling the by-elections and restoring the TSP MPs.
 The following year, parliament passed an amendment forbidding MPs from changing parties; those who would change their affiliation would have to run in a by-election to retain their seat.
 After the amendment's passage, only three MPs remained official TSP members and competed in subsequent by-elections; one member successfully retained his seat unopposed, while another secured a narrow win.
-Former party chair Lealailepule Rimoni Aiafi was narrowly defeated by an HRPP member.
+Former Party Chair Lealailepule Rimoni Aiafi was narrowly defeated by an HRPP member.
 In September 2010, the Samoa Party merged into the TSP.
 Feo Nemaia Esau, the Samoa Party's president, said the purpose of the merger was to strengthen the opposition.
 The TSP initially intended to refrain from electing a party leader until after the election to choose one of the successful parliamentary candidates.
-However, Prime Minister Tuilaʻepa described the party as a "headless monster" due to the absence of a TSP leader and challenged the party to select a leader before the election.
-The party elected Va'ai Papu Vailupe, son of former prime minister Vaʻai Kolone, as leader in December 2010.
+However, this prompted Prime Minister Malielegaoi to describe the TSP as a "headless monster" and he challenged the party to select a leader before the election.
+The party subsequently elected Vaʻai Papu Vailupe, son of former prime minister Vaʻai Kolone, as leader in December 2010.